-West Coast Trail Shipwrecks
+Shipwrecks The West Coast Trail

 When shipping in and out of the Juan de Fuca strait rapidly increased in the 1800's a startling number of ships were lost.
 There are a few reasons.
 First, the west coast of Vancouver Island is a lee shore, which means that with engine failure, ships will quickly drift toward the rocky and ship shredding shore.

 The second reason is far more obvious, especially to anyone that has encountered the brutally stormy winters along the west coast.
 The storms are so bad that even today the West Coast Trail is closed from September to May.
-This isn't for any bureaucratic paranoia over safety you understand.
+This isn't for any bureaucratic paranoia over safety.
 It's just too stormy.
 Too windy, too rainy, the horrible mud that bogs you down in the summer becomes close to impassible in the winter.
 It is so bad that the Tofino to Ucluelet region advertises storm watching.

 The third reason is much less obvious and really quite sinister and malicious.
 The current.
 It moves north.
 And in stormy weather ships move north fast, very fast.
 So fast as to throw off navigation considerably.